gethynellis/Power-Platform-Automation-One-Day/Lab 4 BPF.md

 2. Select the **Forms** tab and click to open the **Main** form.

+3. CLick on the **+Form Field** button at the top of the screen to show the columns in the table.

 3. Drag the **Question Points** column from the **Table Column** and drop it below the **Knowledge Assessment** column on the form.